Qiskit/qiskit_sphinx_theme/example_docs/docs/sphinx_guide/custom_directives.rst

 ===========

 .. qiskit-card::
-  :header: IBM Quantum Lab
+  :header: IBM Quantum Lab is the best lab around!
+Utility FTW.
   :card_description: Build quantum applications and experiments with Qiskit in a cloud programming environment.
+Some more text to try out wrapping.
   :image: ../_static/ibm_qlab.png
   :link: https://quantum-computing.ibm.com/